 I spent a lot of time looking at the mystery of the Marshall JMP-1 humming transformer, refusing to acknowledge any issue with the laminates as I just didn't want to believe it.
 Once the penny dropped though, it all made sense.

-It took a while but my first batch of PML-TX01 transformers is now here and while not perfect, it does perform better than the original Marshall TXMA-00014, with a little less hum and considerably less heat.
+It took a while but my first batch of PML-TX01 transformers is now here.
+With considerably less hum and heat than the original Marshall TXMA-00014, I thoroughly recommend that you consider this upgrade.

 A WORD OF CAUTION